BarjunM/hack-pad/README.md

 # The DM’s Grimoire

 The **DM’s Grimoire** is a D&D **macropad** built for Dungeon Masters to control their campaigns.
-With 9 mechanical keys, an OLED display, RGB lighting, and a custom spellbook‑style enclosure, this device becomes a physical “grimoire” of power for any tabletop roleplaying game.
+With 9 mechanical keys, RGB lighting, and a custom spellbook‑style enclosure, this device becomes a physical “grimoire” of power for any tabletop roleplaying game.

 ---